 - Explain the good faith estimate to you over the phone or in-person if you request it, and then follow up with a written (paper or electronic) estimate.

 - Provide the good faith estimate in a way that’s accessible to you.

 Once you receive a good faith estimate from your provider or facility, be sure to keep it in a safe place so you can compare it to any bills you get later.
-If you’ve had your service and find that the billed amount is at least $400 above the good faith estimate, you may be eligible to start a patient-provider dispute resolution process.
+If you have had your service and find that the billed amount is at least $400 above the good faith estimate, you may be eligible to start a patient-provider dispute resolution process.
+We ask that patients contact our office directly prior to initiating a formal dispute resolution.
+You do not forfeit your rights to dispute a resolution by doing so.
+This will save time and aggravation for our patients by working with them directly to resolve these issues without the need of a third party.
+If we cannot come to a resolution independently, you are still within your rights to file for dispute resolution.
 Learn more about the dispute resolution process, including eligibility requirements and what information or documents you need to start a dispute.

 “I have been going to Willamette ENT on and off for most of my life.
 The staff is always so friendly, and the doctors and nurses show a lot of care and compassion!”